My speech wasn't a barrier at university

 Overall I am glad I went to university and found it to be a supportive environment which helped me develop further confidence in my speech.
 I’m also glad I asked for help when I needed it and was open about the stammer and any impact it could have had on my experience.
 On the whole my speech wasn't a barrier to enjoying everything that university had to offer.

-If you'd like more help on starting university, see our In education page.
+If you'd like more help on starting university, see College & University.

 Get in touch with the Stammerers Through University Consultancy (STUC) for more support at uni.